Tips for Handling and Adjusting Sails

 How to Remove Lazy Jacks to Easily Hoist the Mainsail

-In this video, Kevin Wensley, Offshore Sailing School Director of Operations, shows you how to clear away lazy jacks when you want to hoist your mainsail.
+In this video you learn how to clear away lazy jacks on a cruising boat when you want to hoist your mainsail.
 Here are some helpful hints:

 - Remove one side of the jacks